Line infantry: Line infantry and other contemporary types of infantry

 In the Russian Empire, light infantry was forming at a very fast pace; by the end of the 18th century, regiments of light infantry totaled 40,000 soldiers (Jaeger).
 The armament of light infantry was very different from the armament of linear infantry.
 They were armed with high-quality muskets, as well as pistols (for close combat).
 After the unsuccessful army reforms of Paul I, the number of light infantry in the Russian army was significantly reduced and made up only 8% of the entire field infantry.
-But soon the Russian army returned to the trend of increasing the number of light infantry, begun in the 18th century.
+However, the Russian army soon returned to the trend of increasing the number of light infantry, begun in the 18th century.
 By 1811, 50 light infantry regiments were formed in the Russian army.
-In addition, in each linear battalion it was required to have 100 of the best shooting soldiers who fought in a loose ranks and covered their battalions from the enemy skirmishers.
+In addition, each linear battalion was required to have 100 of the best shooting soldiers fight in loose ranks and cover their battalions from the enemy skirmishers.
 The total number of light infantry reached 40% of the entire field infantry.
-Unfortunately, the sharp increase in the number of light infantry greatly influenced their quality of training and equipment.
+The sharp increase in the number of light infantry greatly influenced their quality of training and equipment.
 The Russian infantry of 1854 comprised 108 regiments, of which 42 were line infantry.
 The remainder were specialized or elite units such as Guards, Grenadiers and Jägers.
 Only part of the Russian light infantry were equipped with the M1854 rifle, the remainder retaining smoothbore percussion muskets.

-In the second half of the 19th century, the coming of mass production and new technologies, such as the Minie ball, allowed European armies to gradually equip all their infantrymen with rifled weapons, and the percentage of line infantry equipped with muskets fell.
-In the American Civil War, both Northern and Confederate armies had only a few line regiments equipped with the old-style smooth-bore muskets.
+In the second half of the 19th century, the development of mass production and new technologies, such as the Minié ball, allowed European armies to gradually equip all their infantrymen with rifled weapons, and the percentage of line infantry equipped with muskets fell.
+In the American Civil War, both Union and Confederate armies had only a few line regiments equipped with the old-style smooth-bore muskets.
 However, France, due to Napoleon III, who admired Napoleon I, had 300 line battalions (comprising an overwhelming majority) even in 1870.
 Although the French line infantry received Chassepot rifles in 1866, it was still being trained in the use of close formations (line, column and square), which was changed only after the dethronement of Napoleon III.
-This was common practice in all conventional Western armies until the late 19th century, as infantry tactics and military thinking had yet to catch up with the new technological development.
+This was common practice in all conventional Western armies until the late 19th century, as infantry tactics and military thinking had yet to catch up with technological developments.